WHAT IS TERM INSURANCE?

 Increasing income:With this option, your nominee will receive increasing monthly instalments for 10 years.
 The income will increase by 10% simple interest every year until the entire sum assured is paid

-WHY DO YOU NEED TERM INSURANCE ?
+WHY DO YOU NEED A TERM INSURANCE POLICY?

 Your family depends on you:The term insurance money can be used to meet your family’s monthly expenses and important goals like your child’s education.